makeabilitylab/physcomp/communication/serial-intro.md

 ser = serial.Serial(port='COM13', baudrate=9600, timeout=1)
 {% endhighlight Python %}

-Now, let's ask the user to input a number between 0 and 255:
+Now, write code to ask the user to input a number between 0 and 255:

 {% highlight Python %}
 # Ask user for number between 0 and 255 and store in num